msainsburydale/NeuralIncompleteData/README.md

-# Source code for "Neural Parameter Estimation with Incomplete Data" (Sainsbury-Dale, Zammit-Mangion, Cressie, Huser, 2024+)
+# Source code for "Neural Parameter Estimation with Incomplete Data"

 ![Figure 2: The inference stage of the neural EM algorithm.](/img/schematic.png?raw=true)